 Can one have success in business and be a committed follower of Christ?
 Must believers compromise their Christian values to succeed in business?
+Some Christians may believe that the success of a business is down to helping and supporting the employees around you so that they are to meet their standards.
+Mentoring software that can be found from somewhere like Together Platform could be the perfect place for employers to look if they want to do everything they can to help and support those people working around them.
+There are many other Christian values in which you can instill to help make your business successful.
 Tom Steipp offers an instructive example of how one can succeed in business and live out Christian values at the same time.

 Steipp’s has a stellar resume – US Air Force pilot for 8 years, executive at Hewlett-Packard for 17 years, VP/General Manager at Scientific Atlanta for 2 years, CEO of Symmetricomm – a $200+ million public company – for 11 years, and currently CEO of Liquidmetal Technologies – a small public company.

 Steipp grew up attending church, but says, “I had all this knowledge in my head, but did not have a personal relationship with Christ.”
 At the Air Force Academy, he was taught self-reliance.
 And although he attended chapel services daily, as did most of his fellow cadets, faith was secondary.
 He married in 1973 and has been married for 40 years.
 During the early years of his marriage, Steipp earned an MBA from Purdue and focused on building his career.
 Although his wife, Deb, grew up attending church, neither she nor Steipp practiced their faith actively and only occasionally went to church during their early years of marriage.

 After Steipp left the Air Force, he went to work at Hewlett-Packard.
 But life was stressful.